 There are no entrance fees, reservations, or tickets for the World War I Memorial.

-The DC World War I Memorial For Photographers
+Taking Photos at the DC World War I Memorial

 Commercial shoots may require a permit